22 Muddy-approved attractions in Cornwall

 Restaurant Nathan Outlaw was the younger and flashier sibling just up the road with two stars, but in lock-down, Outlaw decided to step away from the super fine dining and re-brand/re-launch in a simpler style – Outlaw’s New Road now has a simpler ethos and no tasting menu, much like The Fish Kitchen.
 (If you don’t want to eat in, Outlaw’s Grub Club also offers pre-booked takeaway so you can eat at home or the beach).

 Cornwall is spoilt for choice for eating, with a plethora of awesome restaurants across the county.
 The foodie choice is Coombeshead Farm at Lewannick, near Launceston, co-owned by chefs Tom Adams & April Bloomfield.
-Usually a restaurant with rooms but for 2020 the 66-acre working farm and gorgeous Georgian farmhouse is exclusive hire only.
-Open until the end of September in Fowey is Fitzroy, (which opened last year) serving up small plates with a focus on fish – it’s from the team behind Primeur, Westerns Laundry and Jolene.
+Open until the end of September in Fowey is Fitzroy, (which opened last year) serving up small plates with a focus on fish – it’s from the team behind Primeur, Westerns Laundry and Jolene – if you want to eat earlier try their sister restuarant North Street Kitchen, taking bookings for 12 April outside.
 Prawn on the Lawn at Padstow is usually a top-pick for seafood, currently temporarily relocated and rebranded as Prawn on the Farm, and for lobster, you need The Lobster Shed.
-For year-round options Porthminster Kitchen in St Ives and The Pig at Harlyn Bay are winners.
+For year-round options Porthminster Kitchen in St Ives and The Pig at Harlyn Bay are winners – and we can’t wait to try Emily Scott‘s new place at Watergate Bay.
 Roomy pants on, get scoffing.

 Headliner: Jubilee Pool, Penzance

 Britain’s largest salt-water Lido, Penzance’s art deco triangular pool is re-filled with water only during the highest of spring tides and offers impressive views out across Mounts Bay.
-New for 2020 is the long awaited geo-thermal warm pool, which opened on 1 September, where water temperatures hover at a positively balmy 30-35 degrees.
+2020 saw the opening of the long awaited geo-thermal warm pool, where water temperatures hover at a positively balmy 30-35 degrees.
 If you don’t fancy a dip, or to re-fuel afterwards, find a local, seasonal menu served at The Café (operating as an outdoor seating venue only for the time being and only open when the pool is).